-By mistake, she transferred me to the Whirlpool daycare facility.
-I figured this was the case because I heard children shrieking and banging frantically on empty coffee cans.
+I initially suspected that the call had been transferred to the Whirlpool daycare facility because it sounded like children shrieking and banging frantically on empty coffee cans.

-No, I realized this was not true.
-She had routed me to the Experience Center on-hold music system.
-The audio quality was dreadful.
+No, this was not true.
+The call was routed to the Experience Center on-hold music system and the audio quality occupied territory well beyond dreadful.
 Why was I not surprised?
-Their micro-wave oven quality was dreadful too.
+Their micro-wave quality was just as dreadful.

 I held the receiver a foot from my head until a voice broke through the racket.

 Machine: “Please stay on the line.
 Your call is important.”

 If my call was important why was it not being answered or at least why was I not experiencing blissful silence rather than torture by poorly produced garage bands.

 Many miserable moments later.

 A Guy Named Hugh came on the line: “Hi, I’m Hugh.
 How can I help you today?”